DarshiniSP/Reverie/README.md

 ## System Design

-Reverie is built around a local-first data model with 24 SwiftData entities as its foundation.
-Everything lives on device by default: Plans, Journeys, Milestones, Routines, Tasks, behavioral event logs, conversation history, and AI-generated insights. iCloud sync via CloudKit is available but opt-in.
+Reverie is built on a local-first data model using 24 SwiftData entities as its foundation.
+All core data is stored on device by default, including Plans, Journeys, Milestones, Routines, Tasks, behavioural event logs, conversation history, and AI-generated insights.
+CloudKit sync is available as an optional extension for users who want cross-device continuity.

-Above that sits a service layer of 40+ specialised components, each with a single responsibility.
-The GrowthMindsetService records behavioral events (missed, recovered, rescheduled, abandoned) and generates eight types of confidence-scored insights from 30-day histories.
-The LifePatternAnalyzer tracks task completion rates by hour of day to identify energy peaks and valleys.
-The PIIScrubber runs on every outgoing message, stripping personal identifiers across three passes before any data reaches an external API.
+The system is organised into a service-oriented architecture with over 40 specialised components, each responsible for a single domain of logic.
+The GrowthMindsetService processes behavioural events such as missed, rescheduled, recovered, and abandoned actions, and computes confidence-scored insights from rolling 30-day histories.
+The LifePatternAnalyzer aggregates completion data by time of day to identify behavioural energy patterns.
+The PIIScrubber operates as a mandatory pre-inference pipeline that removes sensitive identifiers through multiple passes before any data is sent to external APIs.

-The intelligence layer splits into two systems.
-The ProactiveIntelligenceEngine runs in the background every 6 hours via iOS Background Tasks.
-It reads the full SwiftData history, detects patterns the user has not noticed (a goal going quiet, a domain with no activity, a milestone approaching without preparation), scores each observation by urgency, and writes them as nudges and a daily briefing.
-This runs without any user action.
-The LuminaConversationService handles real-time conversation.
-Before each inference call, LuminaSystemPromptBuilder constructs a context-rich prompt from the user's active journeys, plans, routines, and preferences, so the AI responds from the user's actual data rather than a generic context.
+The intelligence layer is split into two execution paths.
+The ProactiveIntelligenceEngine runs on iOS Background Tasks every six hours, processing the full local dataset to detect behavioural anomalies such as inactive goals, neglected domains, and unprepared milestones.
+Each observation is scored by urgency and persisted as structured nudges and daily briefings without requiring user interaction.The LuminaConversationService handles real-time interactions.
+Before each model call, the LuminaSystemPromptBuilder composes a context-aware prompt from the user’s active plans, journeys, routines, and preferences, ensuring responses are grounded in personal state rather than generic context.

-Inference is handled by a single router that supports four providers at runtime: Claude, GPT-4o, Gemini 1.5 Pro, and Mercury-2.
-Switching providers requires no code change.
-API keys live in the iOS Keychain.
-If a provider is unavailable, the router falls back gracefully.
+Inference is abstracted through a unified routing layer that supports multiple providers at runtime, including Claude, GPT-4o, Gemini 1.5 Pro, and Mercury-2.
+The router handles dynamic provider selection, API key management via iOS Keychain, and automatic fallback in the event of rate limits or service failure.

-Each layer has a clear responsibility.
-SwiftData manages persistence.
-The service layer handles all analysis and behavioral logic.
-The inference router abstracts provider differences.
-SwiftUI views are purely presentational.
-This structure keeps each part independently changeable without affecting the others.
+Each subsystem is strictly decoupled.
+SwiftData handles persistence, the service layer encapsulates all behavioural and analytical logic, the inference router abstracts external model dependencies, and SwiftUI is responsible purely for presentation.
+This separation ensures that each layer can evolve independently without cascading changes across the system.

 ## Key Features

-- Lumina AI companion: conversational task capture, semantic search over past notes, daily briefing generation, proactive background analysis every 6 hours
+* Lumina AI companion with conversational task capture and daily briefings
-- Multi-provider inference routing: Claude, GPT-4o, Gemini 1.5 Pro, Mercury-2 switchable at runtime, with graceful fallback on provider unavailability
+* Multi-provider AI routing with graceful fallback across models
-- Proactive nudge engine: goal drift, domain silence, energy pattern recommendations, milestone proximity, achievement nudges, surfaced without user action
+* Proactive nudge engine based on behavioural patterns and lifecycle signals
-- Growth Mindset Engine: behavioral event recording, 8 insight types with confidence scores, resilience and recovery tracked separately from streaks
+* Growth Mindset Engine with resilience and recovery tracking
-- Complex recurrence: "every 3 days," "third Friday of the month," "weekdays only," per-instance modifications, exception dates
+* Complex recurrence system with flexible scheduling rules and exceptions
-- 3-layer PII scrubbing: automatic before every inference call, jurisdiction-aware, user-defined custom patterns
+* On-device PII scrubbing before external API calls
-- Data export: full personal data ownership
+* Full data export and ownership
-- 189 UI test scenarios across 50+ automated flows
+* 189 UI test scenarios across automated flows

 ## Trade-offs and Decisions

 ### 1. Fixed 8 life domains vs. user-defined categories
-User-defined categories sound more flexible but impose a hidden cost: users have to decide what categories matter before they start, which is cognitively expensive and leads to inconsistent organisation over time.
+User-defined categories sound more flexible but impose a hidden cost: users have to decide what categories matter before they start, which is cognitively expensive and often leads to inconsistent organisation.
 Fixed domains remove that friction and make domain-level intelligence meaningful.
 You can only detect that Health has gone quiet if Health is a defined, consistent category.
 The trade-off is reduced flexibility for users with unusual life structures.

 ### 2. Resilience metrics over streak tracking
 Standard streak tracking penalises recovery.
 A user who breaks a 10-day streak and rebuilds for 30 days should feel progress, not loss.
 The Growth Mindset Engine separates currentStreak from recoveryCount, streakBreakCount, and resilienceScore, and weights recovery as a positive signal.The trade-off is that tracking three separate numbers (streak, recovery count, resilience score) instead of one makes the interface harder to read at a glance.
 A plain streak counter tells you one thing immediately.
 This tells you something more accurate, but you have to look at it for a moment longer to understand where you stand.